 Language at the Center of the Universe

-language reclamation, revitalization, and other “re-” processes; intertextuality and recontextualization; Peircean semiotics; translation
+language reclamation, revitalization, and other “re-” processes; intertextuality and recontextualization; Peircean semiotics

 Restoring Connections and Re-storying Hopi Seed Collections

-I’ve been lucky to spend time with the Hopi Food Cooperative and the First Mesa Clean Up Project over the past few years.
-During this time, I’ve become interested in the way gardeners and farmers talk about vitality, experience different temporalities, and cultivate modes of gender inhabitance.
+I’ve been lucky to spend time with the Hopi Food Cooperative and Tutskwat Oqawtoynani over the past few years.
+During this time, I’ve become interested in women’s roles in ecological reclamation.
 This project, like my first project, will be subject to approval by the Cultural Preservation Office.

 Whorf and Naquayouma